ekuhlman/eliaskuhl.github.io/README.md

 # eliaskuhl.github.io

-Example website for me to learn git and github, as well as HTML and CSS
+Example website for me to learn git and github, as well as HTML and CSS.
+This file contains different layout options.